University of Auckland: Art Collection

-Academic Profile
+Academic profile

 Admission and costs

 All universities in New Zealand require domestic students to achieve, at a minimum, NZQA University Entrance (UE) to be eligible to enrol.
 International students must achieve an equivalent, approved qualification from their home country or an approved Foundation programme provider in New Zealand.
 International students whose first language is not English will also need to provide proof of their English proficiency.
 All students who did not complete their high school education or equivalent in English are required to provide a valid IELTS score (minimum of 6.0) or equivalent.

 The University of Auckland imposes a minimum rank score requirement for each programme offered, an entry requirement calculated based on the applicant's academic performance in secondary school or an equivalent approved qualification.
 Select programmes will require prior completion or concurrent enrolment in another programme.

+Research

+In 2025 the university reported 5,622 research publications, of which 70.4 per cent appeared in journals ranked in the top 20 per cent by quality, and 3,856 publications with at least one co-author based outside New Zealand — most commonly in China, the United States and Australia.
+A total of 292 University of Auckland researchers appeared in the Stanford/Elsevier list of the world's top two per cent of scientists for 2025, about a quarter of all New Zealand researchers on that list.
+Research revenue fell by 12.1 per cent during the year.

 Academic reputation

 In the 2024 Aggregate Ranking of Top Universities, which measures aggregate performance across the QS, THE and ARWU rankings, the university attained a position of #128 (1st nationally).

 In the 2026 Quacquarelli Symonds World University Rankings (published 2025), the university attained a position of #65 (1st nationally).

 In the Times Higher Education World University Rankings 2026 (published 2025), the university attained a tied position of #156 (1st nationally).

 In the 2025 Academic Ranking of World Universities, the university attained a position of #201-300 (1st nationally).

 In the 2025–2026 U.S. News & World Report Best Global Universities, the university attained a tied position of #198 (1st nationally).

 In the CWTS Leiden Ranking 2024, (Note: The CWTS Leiden Ranking is based on P (top 10%).) the university attained a position of #223 (1st nationally).

+The university reports that it is the highest-ranked New Zealand institution in the QS, THE and ARWU rankings.
+Its performance in subject and sustainability rankings declined in 2025: the number of subjects placed in the global top 50 fell from ten to five in the QS subject rankings and from two to one in the Global Ranking of Academic Subjects, while the university fell from 13th to 28th in the Times Higher Education Impact Rankings and from 17th to 28th in the QS Sustainability Rankings, in both cases missing its internal targets.